partharoyy/partharoyy/README.md

 ## 🚀 About Me
-I am a self taught Data Scientist turned Web Engineer(That's what I like to call myself🙂) with 6 months of personal projects development experience
+I am a Fullstack Software Engineer working with MERN stack to build Web and Mobile Apps with 3+ years of experience working with Startups and Big organisations.

 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://partharoy.me)

-Also had the privilege to work in IT(Data science) domain for 1+ years and 4+ years in the non IT domains

 Currently I am looking for an exciting opportunity !!

 ## more about me...
-👨‍💻 I have been mostly working with React JS in frontend and Firebase in backend
+👨‍💻 I have been mostly working with React JS, React Native in frontend and Node, Express, MySql, MongoDB and in the backend

-🧠 Also I'm learning Node JS, Express JS, Mongo DB
+🧠 Always open to learn new technologies, currently learning Next JS, React-query, GraphQL

 🕺 I'm looking to collaborate on exciting projects